environmental-social-governance

 Monitoring Process

-We complement our in-house analysis with third-party ESG data, where available, to surface external views of material ESG risks.
+We complement our in-house analysis with third-party ESG data, where available, to surface external views of potentially material ESG risks.
 We believe third-party data can be a useful input as we seek to build a holistic view of a company or issuer.
 However, our perspectives are built on a long-term view, engagement and detailed analysis − never on monitoring results alone.

 Engagement & Proxy Voting